We Wear Orange: Honouring the National Day for Truth & Reconciliation

 Throughout the month of September, the Centre for Wise Practices in Indigenous Health is organizing several events to recognize Orange Shirt Day and provide opportunities for education and action.

-Join us in the Peter Gilgan Atrium every Thursday in September to experience the GCWP-IH led interactive activities and educational booth activation, featuring relevant action items from the Truth and Reconciliation Commission’s Calls to Action.
+Join us in the Peter Gilgan Atrium to experience the GCWP-IH led interactive activities and educational booth activation, featuring relevant action items from the Truth and Reconciliation Commission’s Calls to Action.
 This activity offers an opportunity for commitment towards meaningful reconciliation from our community at WCH and beyond.
-The Proceeds from sales and non-perishable food donations will go to Tungasuvvingat Inuit, an urban services provider that offers community supports for Inuit of all ages.
+The Proceeds from sales will go to 2-Spirited People of the 1st Nations, an organization dedicated to supporting the physical, mental and spiritual well-being of 2-Spirit people.